 Secondary Teacher Certification

-The Graduate Certificate program for Middle Grades and Secondary Education (grades 6-12) is a 12-month program for students who are seeking certification in secondary and middle grades education.
+The Graduate Certificate program for Secondary and Middle Grades Education (grades 6-12) is an intense 11-month program for students who are seeking certification in secondary and middle grades education.
 Applicants to this program should have an undergraduate degree in a subject normally taught in Alaska secondary schools (e.g. English, social studies, mathematics, sciences, art, music).
 Contact Dr. Dave Marvel for more information.
 A total of 24 graduate credits are required.
 To be considered in the first round for the upcoming program, candidates must apply by April 1st and submit all application materials by May 1st.
 A secondary review of applicants will be completed in an ongoing manner based on available space in the program.

 This graduate certificate program is designed for teacher candidates who have already earned master’s degree or have experience teaching.
 It requires a full time, year-long internship in an Alaskan middle school or secondary school.
 The requirements are spelled out on the application tab.